Strategies, projects, action plans and guidelines

 Whaikaha inherited several strategies and action plans that transferred with the Office for Disability Issues (ODI) and Ministry of Health Disability Directorate.
-As we evolve, we also have policies and guidelines which will inform the work that we do.
+As we evolve, we also have projects, policies and guidelines which are informing the work that we do.
 Find out about them all here.

 Office for Disability Issues strategies and plans